marcfeather/Ready_to_use_TicketIT/readme.md

 --> You can change the logo and the icon by replacing them here : 'public/img/'

---> You can personalize all files (except vendor) for a precise use.
+--> You can personalize all files (except vendor folder) for a precise use.

 ## Documentation